antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

 Out of the large collection of available sets one of the Wnt pathways is selected, **Wnt**  was used as a search term.

-4. The RNAseq data of Adeno Carcinoma (COAD) parto of  the The Genome Atlas program (TGCA)  is shown for the genes in the selected Wnt as a clustered heatmap.
+4. The RNAseq data of Adeno Carcinoma (COAD) part of the The Genome Atlas program (TGCA)  is shown for the genes in the selected Wnt as a clustered heatmap.
 Hovering over the heatmap rectangles reveals the sample information stored in the R2 database.
 Keep in mind that the hovering option is limited to